opensesamedoors/goMatrixC2/README.md

 - cmd <arguments>: Executes a command prompt similar to a reverse shell.
 - pwsh <arguments>: Executes a PowerShell prompt similar to a reverse shell.
 - screenshot: Takes a screenshot and uploads it to the Command and Control (C2) server.
 - download <file/directory>: Uploads the specified file as a singular file or as a singular archive in case of a directory.
+(Usage of CatBoxMoe Api)
 - upload <download_link> -d <download_path>: Downloads the file and stores it in the temporary directory.
 If the -d flag is not used, it will be stored in the temporary directory.
 - proclist: Retrieves and displays all running processes as a table.
 - pwd: Displays the current working directory.